 Aggregates are not a sustainable resource and aggregate extraction has the potential to create social and environmental impacts that can have long term and/or irreversible effects.
 Aggregate development conflicts with and is incompatible with established land uses.
-Environmental hazards occur to the vulnerable surface and ground water, air quality, ecosystems and biodiversity; health hazards stem from contaminated water, diesel fumes and aggregate dust effects children, the elderly, people with asthma, heart disease and diabetes.
+Environmental hazards occur to the vulnerable surface and ground water, air quality, ecosystems and biodiversity; health hazards stem from contaminated water, diesel fumes and aggregate dust affects children, the elderly, people with asthma, heart disease and diabetes.
 It also contains silica which is a known carcinogen; safety hazards stem from increased truck traffic, damage to provincial roads and private property; noise levels due to crushing rocks and truck traffic; as well as aesthetics in terms of views and vistas.
 In short, a deterioration in the overall quality of life.

 Simplifying policy direction to enable unencumbered aggregate extraction based on close to market criteria opens the door to increased conflict between other land users.
-The approach is short sighted and maladaptive to deal with the long term consequences that can result from unrestricted expansion.
-In addition, considering the changes being proposed by the movement of excess soils and below water pit development, environmental assessments would be required to gain a deeper understandings of groundwater flows and their relationship to aquifer, lake and stream health as well as a better attempt at identify the nuances of habitat alteration and the social impacts of resource extraction to reduce uncertainty regarding long term or irreversible impacts as well as identify and to address cumulative effects.
+The approach is short sighted and maladaptive to deal with the long-term consequences that can result from unrestricted expansion.
+In addition, considering the changes being proposed by the movement of excess soils and below water pit development, environmental assessments would be required to gain a deeper understanding of groundwater flows and their relationship to aquifer, lake and stream health.
+Identifying the nuances of habitat alteration and the social impacts of resource extraction is required to reduce uncertainty regarding long term or irreversible impacts.
+Identifying and addressing cumulative effects must also be undertaken.